Shivam-2319/Quiz_Questions/README.md

-# Question 2 Plotting a group of lines
+# Quiz Question 2 Plotting a group of lines

 The standard input file is q2_data.tsv which when using linux command ```cat q2_data.tsv|head``` will give you an outlook of the data:<br>
 ```